Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Introduction

-RLWE is built on an earlier scheme: the Learning with Errors (LWE) problem, which admits a security reduction from the SVP on arbitrary lattices, proved to be NP-hard.
-The disadvantage is a quadratic overhead in the key sizes, which is unfeasible in practice but is overcome in the RLWE scenario, at the cost of being backed in the SVP over just ideal lattices, which even if based on experience is widely believed to be intractable, there is no proof of it at the moment.
-In spite of that, RLWE variant appears to be eminently practical.
-While, in common with most post-quantum proposals, the key sizes are much larger than those of existing methods, they often require much less computing power.
-For example while an elliptic curve based cryptosystem might use keys of 256 bits, an equivalent system based on RLWE might require keys of 4096 bits, while running maybe 10-100 times faster (\cite{leclerq}).
+In spite of that, the RLWE variant appears to be eminently practical: like most post-quantum proposals, RLWE key sizes are much larger than those of non post-quantum methods, but the required computing power is usually much smaller.
+For example while an elliptic curve based cryptosystem might use keys of 256 bits, an equivalent system based on RLWE might require keys of 4096 bits to grant the same security level, while running maybe 10-100 times faster (\cite{leclerq}).
 These differences might be seen as balancing each other out.
-Likewise, 30\% of the surviving proposals for the NIST are based of RLWE.
+Furthermore, 30\% of the surviving proposals for the NIST are based on RLWE.

 Our report is structured as follows: